-In many areas you can apply online using SPEAR.
-View the list of councils using online planning applications for subdivisions.
+In many areas you can apply for subdivision certification online using SPEAR.

 Some councils make their planning application register available online.
-You may be able to view planning permit applications in your area by visiting the council's website.
+You may be able to view planning permit applications in your area.

 Planning Permit Activity Reports provide an overview of the planning permits in each local government area.

 Select your local government area to view planning scheme maps and provisions.